GFAUnDead/Water-Percentage-Meter/README.md

 1. Open `water.php` in your web browser
 2. Use the +1, +5, or +10 buttons to increment your water intake percentage
+3. Use the -1 button to decrement if needed
-3. The meter will visually fill up and animate accordingly
+4. The meter will visually fill up and animate accordingly
-4. Your progress is automatically saved for the current day
+5. Your progress is automatically saved for the current day
-5. Use the Reset button to start over
-6. The app will remember your progress when you return
+6. The app automatically resets to 0% at the start of each new day
+7. Click "View Past" to see a table of your historical daily records
+8. The app periodically syncs to ensure data consistency

 ## File Structure